unitymakesus/eghlaw/wp-content/plugins/caldera-forms/readme.txt

  If you'd like to send two different emails, for example, one email with all of the submission details to the site owner and an auto-response message to the person who filled out the form.
 In this situation, you can use the main email notification to send to you and then use the [auto-responder processor](https://calderaforms.com/doc/using-caldera-forms-auto-responder-processor?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms) to send a simple "thank you, we will be in touch" message to the person who filled out the form.

  If you use the starter contact for form template to create a form this is already set up for you.
-Simply add your email address as the recipient in the email tab and you're ready to go.
-You can add more than one auto-responder processor to your form.
+Simply add your email address as the recipient in the email tab and you're ready to go. Â  You can add more than one auto-responder processor to your form.
 Since these processors can make use of Caldera Forms conditional logic, you can add multiple auto-responder processors and set them to run or not run based on form input.

 = How Can I Save And View Forms Submissions? =

- Form submission tracking in your WordPress database, is a core feature of Caldera Forms.
+Â Form submission tracking in your WordPress database, is a core feature of Caldera Forms.

  Tracking the entries from your forms is turned on for forms by default.
 You can turn it off from the settings tab of the form editor.
-When enabled all form entry data, with certain exceptions -- such as credit card numbers -- for security reasons, is saved.
-You can view this information from the Caldera Forms admin page.
+When enabled all form entry data, with certain exceptions -- such as credit card numbers -- for security reasons, is saved. Â  You can view this information from the Caldera Forms admin page.
 You may optionally enable, form the form settings tab, a sub-menu page of the Caldera Forms menu page that will show entry data.
-You can choose to make these sub-menu pages available to users of other roles besides admins.
+You can choose to make these sub-menu pages available to users of other roles besides admins. Â

 = Can You Use Caldera Forms to Create a Event Registration Form? =

- Oh yes you can.
+Â Oh yes you can.
 Caldera forms is excellent for this if you need to accept payments for the event, you can use one of our [many payment processors](https://calderaforms.com/caldera-forms-add-ons?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms).
-If you need to register users, you can use our [users add-on](https://calderaforms.com/downloads/caldera-forms-users-add?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms).
+If you need to register users, you can use our [users add-on](https://calderaforms.com/downloads/caldera-forms-users-add?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms). Â

 = Can I Use Caldera Forms For Front-end Editing Of Users? =

 Yes, you can.
 Our [users add-on](https://calderaforms.com/downloads/caldera-forms-users-add?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms) can register users, login users and even be used to edit user profiles.
-[Matt Cromwell](https://www.mattcromwell.com/) has [an excellent tutorial](https://www.mattcromwell.com/building-front-end-profile-editor-caldera-forms/) on using Caldera Forms for front-end editing of user profiles.
+[Matt Cromwell](https://www.mattcromwell.com/) has [an excellent tutorial](https://www.mattcromwell.com/building-front-end-profile-editor-caldera-forms/) on using Caldera Forms for front-end editing of user profiles. Â

 = Can I Use Caldera Forms For Front-end Editing Of Posts? =

 Yes, you can.
 Our plugin [Caldera Custom Fields ](https://calderaforms.com/downloads/caldera-form-metabox?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms)allows you to use Caldera Forms to edit or create posts of any post type, and their custom fields.
-[Mike Hemberger](http://thestizmedia.com) has an [excellent post on creating a WordPress front-end editor with Caldera Forms](http://thestizmedia.com/front-end-post-editing-with-caldera-forms/).
+[Mike Hemberger](http://thestizmedia.com) has an [excellent post on creating a WordPress front-end editor with Caldera Forms](http://thestizmedia.com/front-end-post-editing-with-caldera-forms/). Â

 = Does Caldera Form Support Multi Page Forms? =

 Oh, yes it does.
-By default Caldera Forms supports multi-page forms.
-This is a core feature of Caldera Forms.
+By default Caldera Forms supports multi-page forms. Â This is a core feature of Caldera Forms.

 In the Caldera Forms form builder, there is a "Add Page" button, click that to add a page to your form.
 The Caldera Forms form builder supports adding as many pages as you want to your form, but don't get carried away.
 No one likes a form with too many pages!

 Multi-page forms are loaded on one page.
 This way of creating multi-page forms is simple to use and excellent for shorter, less complicated forms.
 We also offer a[ Connected Forms add-on](https://calderaforms.com/downloads/caldera-forms-connector?utm_source=dotOrg&utm_medium=plugins&utm_campaign=caldera-forms), which allow you to combine multiple Caldera Forms into a sequence of forms.
-The advantage of this method is that a connected form sequence can have conditional logic.
-So for example, if one form asks your user select that they want to pay now or pay later, you can take them to a credit card payment form or a form to arrange payment details.
+The advantage of this method is that a connected form sequence can have conditional logic. Â So for example, if one form asks your user select that they want to pay now or pay later, you can take them to a credit card payment form or a form to arrange payment details.

 In addition, Connected Forms tracks partial submissions between each step in the form sequence allow users to come back to where they left off in the sequence.